 Mackenzie Rivers, the maker behind Map Chocolate

-The gal behind the Map is Mackenzie Rivers, former longtime Grand Canyon river guide, award-winning poet, farmer, and lifelong baker.
+Mackenzie Rivers is former longtime Grand Canyon river guide, award-winning poet, farmer, law student, baker, and lifelong writer.
 She’s a self-taught bean to bar chocolate maker, and founder of the Next Batch School.
 She’s known for her dedication to hands-on crafting, playful flavor innovations, pioneering plant-based white chocolate and inclusion bars.
-Mackenzie writes about chocolate with two Substack publications, The Next Batch and Spoon & Pod, and writes the literary nonfiction publication wild rivers.
-Mackenzie lives in Oregon.
+Mackenzie writes about chocolate at her Substack publications, The Next Batch, and writes literary nonfiction at wild rivers.
+She lives in Oregon.

 from zero to chocolate